|Job Type:||Full Time|

 About Network Rail

 Network Rail is at the heart of revitalising Britain's railway.
-From the Thameslink Programme to Crossrail, we're involved in some of the most ambitious and diverse ventures this country has ever seen.
-Our routes and regions work closely with train operators, and are accountable for running and maintaining the railway, improving safety and performance, and providing a value for money railway.
+From Crossrail - Europe's largest civil engineering project - to investment in world-class stations and major programmes of electrification, we're involved in some of the most ambitious and diverse ventures that this country has ever seen.

 About the role

-1.Devise, develop, implement and report on activities which support the delivery of the objectives contained in Network Rail's corporate communications strategy.
+1.Devise, develop, implement and report on activities which support the delivery of the objectives contained in the Eastern communications strategy.

 3.Manage designated public affairs activities, including meetings, receptions and tours within agreed financial budgets.